 The reason for my annoyance (aside from my demands that everyone agree with me) is that, with the best of intentions, we often DON’T treat our friends compassionately.

-We are uncomfortable with painful, socially un-sanctioned thoughts and emotions (such as anger, grief, sadness, stress, anxiety, depression, regret, jealousy and envy).
-This discomfort with uncomfortable emotions means we are as quick to dismiss and rationalize them in our friends as we are in ourselves.
+We are uncomfortable with painful, socially un-sanctioned thoughts and emotions (such as anger, grief, sadness, stress, anxiety, depression, regret, jealousy and envy), and are as quick to dismiss and rationalize them in our friends as we are in ourselves.

 We struggle to offer compassion for pain

-When we do that, we are typically attempting to fix people.
-We attempt to reassure people & make them feel better, rather than offering acceptance and compassion for their pain.
+When we do that, we are typically tempting to reassure & make people feel better, rather than offering compassion for their pain.
 The problem is that reassurance and rationalization (e.g. “you’ll be fine”, “it’s not that bad,” “I’m sure they didn’t mean it” etc.) are ineffective at best.

-But attempts at reassurance are usually worse than ineffective.
-It actually invalidates the person along with their feelings.
-I was lucky to have this ‘invalidating reassurance’ beaten out of me, in relation to other-compassion – but not self-compassion – during my Lifeline counselor training.
+Reassurance actually invalidates the person along with their feelings.
+(I had this ‘invalidating reassurance’ beaten out of me, in relation to other-compassion - but not self-compassion - during my Lifeline counselor training).

 So if reassurance isn’t self- or other-compassion, what IS?
 Well, based on much research, Kristen Neff proposes three ingredients: